Favourited 465 times

 Help needed maintaining the orchard-harvesting, pruning, clearing.

-Currently (aug-oct 2019) work entails: clearing, clearing, clearing-with machete/hoe, pruning fruit trees, juicing oranges, excavating (!) veg patch, planting veg, planting natural fences, indoor mushroom production, and some construction/building maintenance.
+Currently (may-oct 2021) work entails: clearing, clearing, clearing-with machete/hoe, pruning fruit trees, juicing oranges, harvesting citrus, maintaining/improving water channels, indoor mushroom production, and some construction/building maintenance.
 Any experience/advice for indoor oyster mushroom project very welcome.
+Ive been producing for over a year now but the system could use alot of improvement.

 Coming back soon:(Double bed in small private volunteer adobe building and a single bed on a mezzanine in my home.)